 You can see one of our solutions for this in the animation below.
-At first glance, everything is fine; the control is based on a standard switch and works fine.
-However, later we realized that this particular control should be designed differently – male is set as the default gender.
+At first glance, everything is fine; the control is based on a standard switch and works perfectly.
+However, later we realized that this particular control should be designed differently, as male is set as the default gender.
 At the testing stage, we received some negative feedback from users who called this solution sexist.

 How to choose a tool for designing animations

 There are a number of popular tools for motion design and prototyping including Principle (for macOS), Flinto, Framer, After Effects, Origami Studio, and Form.
 Your choice of mobile animation software should depend on your goals.

 Principle and Flinto

 Principle and Flinto are the easiest motion design tools to use.
 At the same time, they have a number of limitations such as the inability to implement 3D animations and export specifications for developers.
 Also, animations in Principle and Flinto always occur between artboards, which means that a serious prototype can quickly become messy.
 Thus, you’ll need to use some additional tools.
 Nevertheless, with Principle and Flinto you can quickly build prototypes and create custom animations.

 After Effects isn’t intended for prototyping, but it has a wide variety of tools and resources for creating different types of animations.
 With its built-in plugins, After Effects can also export animations to code.
 This program is a bit harder to master than Principle or Flinto, however.